 So what, if anything, could explain this supposed difference between first-born boys and second-born boys?
 And how is it their parents’ fault, because we’re sure that’s what’s coming next?

 From the study: “We consider differences in parental attention as a potential contributing factor to the gaps in delinquency across the birth order.”

 Ah, yes.
 There it is.

 It all goes back to this presumed norm (or maybe myth?) that first-born children get all of their parents’ attention, while the second-born can go kick rocks.
 The researchers also speculate about another possible factor: in an interview with NPR, Doyle said, “The firstborn has role models, who are adults.
 And the second, later-born children have role models who are slightly irrational 2-year-olds, you know, their older siblings.”

-Of course, no one should model their behavior after a two-year-old.
+Of course, no one should model their behavior after a 2 year old.
 Because if I go to the grocery store and start screaming that they’re out of the purple box of fruit snacks and only have the green box of fruit snacks, I’m probably going to be talking to a police officer.